menome/neo4j-spatial-experiments/readme.md

 Follow these steps to get a running neo4j instance loaded with demo data.

-### 1. Start DB
+### 1. Database

+Unzip the Neo4j database: neo4j-data/databases/graph.db.zip

-While in the root of this repo, run:
+In the root of this repo, run:

 ```
 docker-compose up